Dr. Credit Card

 Featured Review: All About Airport Lounges

 Many credit cards provide access to airport lounges and many people are confused.
 Here we would like to give a thorough review on pretty much everything you need to know about airport lounges.
 First of all, what are airport lounges and why do so many people use them?
-An Airport lounge, often branded as an "airport VIP club", is a lounge that is operated by an airline or an independent owner to provide an area for resting, meeting, or working, with a quieter environment, complimentary beverage (including alcohol) and snacks, TV, internet, phone, fax, and other services (some have showers, or even complimentary massage).
+An Airport lounge, often branded as an "airport VIP club", is a lounge that is operated by an airline or an independent owner to provide an area for resting, meeting, or working, with a quieter environment, complimentary beverage (including alcohol) and snacks, TV, internet, phone, fax, and other services (some provide meals, showers, or even complimentary massage).
 You may have access to airport lounges by several different ways: flying premium cabins (details see Section 1), flying as elite frequent flyers (restrictions apply, see Section 2), buying lounge program memberships or day passes (see Section 3), or holding credit cards that entitle you the access (see Section 4).

 1. Premium Cabin Passengers